ThePornDatabase/namer/readme.rst

 How successful at matching videos is this tool?
 ------------------------------------------------

-For data pulled from the internet with rss feeds (which are often in the file format listed below) .... perfect.
-The author and others have only experienced one mismatch, and that type of failure can never occur again.
+For data pulled from the internet with rss feeds (which are often in the file format listed below) .... very near perfect.
+The author and others have only experienced two mismatches, and those type of failures can never occur again.

 If running in a background watchdog mode, files that were failed to match are retried every 24 hours, letting the PornDB_ scrapers catch up with any metadata they may be missing.